Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have checked some of our iteration documentations, and checking if any improvements needed.

-I have reviewed iteration plans and suggested improvements for deliverables and added comments to key XML files.
+I have reviewed iteration plans and suggested improvements for deliverables and added comments to key XML files.<hr><hr>

 # GDPSpring2025-Group2 <br>
 01/15/2025